rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/Semi-Arid ET.md

 - Model that establish a relationship between evaporation rates and meterological factors often lack precision needed for diverse hydrological applications
 - Modeling evaporation is difficult due to the variability of environmental conditions and limited data
 - When water is available ET is primarily contrlled by atmospheric demands (solar radiation, temp, wind speed, humidity)
-- In water limited systems ET is constrained by the soil's ability to supply water to the surface and plants -- less impacted by atmospheric demands
+- In water limited systems ET is constrained by the soil's ability to supply water to the surface and plants, so it is less impacted by atmospheric demands